duneroadrunner/SaferCPlusPlus/index.md

 Registered pointers come in two flavors - [`TRegisteredPointer<>`](#tregisteredpointer) and [`TCRegisteredPointer<>`](#tcregisteredpointer).
 They have very similar functionality, but implementations which are a bit different.
 With `TRegisteredPointer<>`, the pointer is "registered" in a "registry" that is attached to its target object, whereas `TCRegisteredPointer<>`s are registered in a common (thread local) registry.
 The only functional difference is that `TRegisteredPointer<>` does not support targeting a type before that type is fully defined, which essentially means that it doesn't support "mutual" or "cyclic" references. `TRegisteredPointer<>`s are also generally a bit less memory efficient.
 The reason you would choose to use a `TRegisteredPointer<>` over a `TCRegisteredPointer<>`, is that its implementation is generally (even) better at avoiding heap allocations, and thus potential costly cache misses.

 Note that these registered pointers cannot target some types that cannot act as base classes.
 The primitive types like int, bool, etc. cannot act as base classes.
 The library provides safer [substitutes](#primitives) for `int`, `bool` and `size_t` that can act as base classes.
 Also note that these registered pointers are not thread safe.
 When you need to share objects between asynchronous threads, you can use the [safe sharing data types](#asynchronously-shared-objects) in this library.
-For more information on how to use the safe smart pointers in this library for maximum memory safety, see [this article](http://www.codeproject.com/Articles/1093894/How-To-Safely-Pass-Parameters-By-Reference-in-Cplu).

 Although registered pointers are more general and flexible, it's expected that [scope pointers](#scope-pointers) will actually be more commonly used.
 At least in cases where performance is important.
 While more restricted than registered pointers, by default they have no run-time overhead.
 In fact, even when registered pointers are used, rather than using them to access the target object directly, you may find it often preferable to use the registered pointer to obtain a scope pointer to the object and use the scope pointer instead.
 Though for the sake of simplicity, we don't use scope pointers in the registered pointer usage examples.